lutzapps/flash-attn-triton/README.md

 - Non-causal attention for sequence lengths not divisible by 128
 - Dropout (in progress)
-- Pascal and earlier cards (in progress)
+- Volta, Pascal, and earlier cards (in progress)
 - Attention bias
 - Sliding window attention
 - ALiBi